 Do keep in mind this is highly seasonal; in the summer, it could cost twice as much, while in the winter you can often get crazy cheap deals.
 (I once rented a car for €5 a day in winter!)

-Fuel is relatively pricey
+9. But fuel is relatively pricey

 To the chagrin of many Portuguese, the local fuel prices in the country are rather high, often being thought of as a “stealth tax” on the public.
 Fuel prices are regularly ranked among the top in Europe, despite Portugal being a low wage country.